ameamenoame/HLRandomizer/docs/README.md

 The default randomizer settings is recommended but if you're using enemy randomizer, you can change the enemy pool settings to your liking.

-Important differences to the base game on default settings:
-- There are only 16 modules.
-- There's only 1 key, all key doors have 1 key as requirement
-- There's only 1 laser gun (randomly chosen)
-- Module doors are randomized and can require 1 or 3 modules.
-- The laser gun and the 1 key are required to finish the game according to logic.

 Randomization:
 - Set seed, options to your liking
 - Press 'Generate'